mortonne/accre/README.md

 # accre
-Scripts for running MATLAB on ACCRE.
+Scripts for running MATLAB on the ACCRE cluster at Vanderbilt.

 Requires the MATLAB Parallel Computing Toolbox to submit jobs.
 Does not require the MATLAB Parallel Server.